RustMadeEasy/course-work/TicTacToe/tic-tac-toe-service/README.md

 ## Future Roadmap

-1. Automatic cleanup of older or abandoned Games.
-2. Central persistence, e.g., Our Mem Cache, Surreal DB, Redis, etc.
+1. Central persistence, e.g., Our Mem Cache, Surreal DB, Redis, etc.
-3. Authentication.
+2. Authentication.
-4. Notion of Game User-pair Session so that an invitation is still required to initially connect Users, but, a new invitation is no longer required for rematches within a Gaming Session.
+3. Notion of Game User-pair Session so that an invitation is still required to initially connect Users, but, a new invitation is no longer required for rematches within a Gaming Session.